 If you love flowers, wander through The Garden of the Garden State, with 96 acres of formal gardens, and gentle paths winding through the woods.
 Each month, you can enjoy new blooms and hundreds of varieties.
 Incorporate a hike and explore miles of marked trails among the 1000 acres of woodlands.
 Find out about structured walks that’s right for the season.
 Morris Rd, Ringwood, NJ

 High Point State Park (Sussex County) picture above

 High Point offers superb trails for hikers and skiers and quiet spots for campers and anglers.
 The view from High Point Monument, at 1,803 feet above sea level, is the highest point in NJ.
 It offers really nice unobstructed views of the Pocono Mountains toward the West, the Catskill Mountains to the north and the Wallkill River Valley in the Southeast.
 You’ll get a spectacular panorama of rich farmland and forest, soft hills and lush valleys in three states.
 You can drive to the high point in a car.
-There are lots of hiking trails in the park, including a section of the Appalachian Trail.
+There are lots of hiking trails in the park, including a section of the Appalachian Trail (pictured below).
 Directions: Take Route 23 approximately 7 miles north of the town of Sussex, NJ or 4 miles south of Port Jervis, NY

 Hiking the Appalachian Trail - there are 3 popular hikes on the Appalachian Trail.
 The Stairway to Heaven hike runs from Pochunk Valley to Pinwheel Vista - a 7.3 mile hike.
 Pochuck Boardwalk (picture above) - an easy 2 mile hike through a scenic marshy area on a long level wooden boardwalk and over the Pochuck Suspension Bridge.
 The Stairway to Heaven - a 2.6 mile hike.